 Free Income Statement Template

-Looking for a template to develop an income statement for your business?
-Click to download our free Microsoft Excel based sample income statement template.
+Looking for an income statement example to use for your business?
+Click to download our free Microsoft Excel-based sample income statement template.
 Our financial statement template allows you full access to the Excel file to change the line item descriptions and is set to automatically tabulate your numbers.

 What financial metrics can be found from the income statement?